 Surrogacy, while bringing many individuals and couples joy and happiness, also has the potential to become loss and heartbreak.
-At any point during your journey, whether after the transfer or during the pregnancy or birth, tragedy can strike, which makes it all the more important to enjoy every milestone and victory possible during the surrogacy path.
+At any point during your journey, whether after the transfer or during the pregnancy or birth, tragedy can strike, which makes it all the more important to enjoy all pregnancy milestones and victories possible during the surrogacy path.
 Although worrying is a common human reaction to stress or risk, remaining cautiously optimistic and enjoying each step closer towards achieving your dream ensures you have beautiful memories and moments along the way.

 Surrogacy Milestone #1: A Surrogate’s Embryo Transfer